wolfSSL/wolfBoot/docs/Targets.md

 they produce a file named `final_image.bin` inside the root folder of the repository that can be directly flashed into the BIOS flash of the board.

+## Infineon AURIX TC3xx

+wolfBoot supports the AURIX TC3xx family of devices, and provides a demo application targeting the TC375 AURIX LiteKit-V2.

+For detailed instructions on using wolfBoot with the AURIX TC3xx, please refer to [IDE/AURIX/README.md](../IDE/AURIX/README.md)

+wolfBoot can also integrate with [wolfHSM](https://www.wolfssl.com/products/wolfhsm/) on AURIX TC3xx devices, offloading cryptographic operations and key storage to the AURIX HSM core.
+For more information on using wolfBoot with wolfHSM on AURIX devices, please contact us at facts@wolfssl.com.